How should an employer handle a suicidal employee?

 An employer encountering this type of employee should first be willing to listen.
 This can be done by:

-- Asking the employee if he or she has a therapist already in place and if medications are prescribed; and
+- Asking the employee if they have a therapist already in place and if medications are prescribed; and

-- Trying to let him or her know that these feelings will pass and that treatment can help.
+- Trying to let the employee know that these feelings will pass and that treatment can help.

 The employer may have to help the employee seek a mental health professional immediately, so being familiar with the employee assistance program and its guidelines is important.
 In an acute crisis where the employee is openly communicating plans for suicide, the employer should not leave the employee alone.
 Instead, the employer should seek help to get the employee to an emergency room or clinic after removing any objects the employee may be able to use to commit suicide.